Can I get a Mortgage after an IVA?

-The best way to secure a mortgage following an IVA is to rebuild your credit score.
-This will show potential lenders that you are able to repay what you borrow, hence will be able to keep up with your mortgage payments.
+The best way to improve your chances of getting a mortgage following an IVA is to rebuild your credit score.
+This will show possible lenders that you can repay what you borrow, and as such be able to keep up with your mortgage payments.

-The process can seem long, but it is definitely worth taking the time to rebuild your credit score, to ensure you get the best possible deal on a mortgage.
+The process can seem long, but it is definitely worth taking the time to rebuild your credit score, to make sure you get the best possible deal on a mortgage.
 There are plenty of ways to rebuild your credit score after an IVA:

 The first thing you should do to rebuild your credit score after an IVA is to request a certificate of completion from your Insolvency Practitioner (IP).

-This proves that your Individual Voluntary Arrangement has been successfully completed and ensures you have evidence of this to hand.
+This proves that your Individual Voluntary Arrangement has been successfully completed and means you’ll always have evidence of this to hand.